classdojo/hotfix/README.md

 hotfix push-changes --critical
 ```

-Running an update against only certain clients (assuming you have something like `window.app.version` assigned)
+Running an update against only certain clients (assuming you have something like `window.app.version` assigned).
+Note that all mongodb-like queries are accepted since the hotfix client uses [sift](crcn/sift.js).

 ```bash
 hotfix push-changes --filter="{\"app.version\": 19 }"
 ```

-Customizing the end user message
+Customizing the end-user message

 ```bash
 hotfix push-changes --message="This page is about to refresh due to connectivity issues"